mvysny/shepherd-java-client/README.md

 Jenkins runs as a docker image and is never upgraded via `apt`.
 It is never exposed to public: only Shepherd-Web has access to Jenkins, and therefore it's not important to keep Jenkins up-to-date.

+### Updating Shepherd-Web Docker Container

+1. `cd /opt/shepherd-traefik`
+2. `docker compose pull`
+3. `docker compose up -d --no-deps shepherd`

+Docker will re-create shepherd container from the newest image, and will automatically join it to the correct 'admin.int' network.

+Note that you must not update Traefik this way too, since docker compose will drop all container network bindings, which means that Traefik won't be able to route to apps.
+TODO Shepherd-Web could update Traefik and reconnect it to all app networks - investigate.

 ## Shepherd-Kubernetes (old)

 `apt upgrade` also frequently upgrades Jenkins since Jenkins issues frequent updates.